ericjung-de/Tasmota_KNX_DTP9/README.md

 * v2.3.0 Works fine but is slower than v2.4.2.
 Sleep feature works but needs to be 0 for better KNX performance.

 Recommended: v2.3.0 due to wifi stability in most wifi routers.
 More information in the [wiki](https://github.com/arendst/Sonoff-Tasmota/wiki/Troubleshooting#Wi-Fi-issues-arduino-core-versions-and-expressif-sdk).

+## Firmware ##

+In the [releases](https://github.com/ascillato/Sonoff-Tasmota_KNX/releases) section you can download the precompiled binaries for flashing ESP8266 devices.
+If you need any other feature enabled or disabled, or a different Arduino core, you can use [TasmoCompiler](https://gitpod.io/#https://github.com/benzino77/tasmocompiler) ([readme](https://github.com/benzino77/tasmocompiler)) or you can modify the **my_user_config.h** file and build your firmware as explained in the [wiki](https://github.com/arendst/Sonoff-Tasmota/wiki).

 ## Implemented Features ##